This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

 Don’t forget inflation.
 Cash tends to lose value over time because of inflation.
 And although holding on to large sums can shield you from volatility, you’re giving up potential growth along with potential losses.
 If you don’t need the money right now, putting it to work can help you reach your goals faster (think buying a house, saving for your kid’s college tuition, or having financial security in retirement).

 Weigh your time horizon.
-Whether it’s retirement or something else, it’s key to know how long you have before you’ll need to cash out your investments.
+Whether it’s retirement or something else, it’s key to know how long you have before you’ll need to cash out of your investments.
 One approach is to subtract your age from 110 to gauge how much money you should keep in stocks.
-For example, if you’re 25, you would keep 85% of your money in stocks because 110-25= 85.
+For example, if you’re 25, you would keep 85% of your money in stocks because 110-25 = 85.

-In the end, there is no single strategy that works for everyone, or even one strategy that works for a lifetime.
-Make sure you reassess as you age and your goals and financial situation shifts.
+Bottom line: There is no single strategy that works for everyone, or even one strategy that works for a lifetime.
+The best approach is to reassess as you get older and as your goals and financial situation shift.

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.